SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 .. admonition:: Experiment

     Can you use square brackets to set the second element of an empty array?
-    What about setting the value for a key of an empty dictionary?
+    Can you use them to set the value for a key of an empty dictionary?

 ..
 Mention [] and [:] as empty array/dict literals.
    They aren't fully typed, so they require a type annotation in a variable declaration,